tom-p-uk/d3-scatter-plot/README.md

 ### Heroku Demo:

-Go to [this link](https://tom-p-uk-d3-scatter-plot.herokuapp.com/) link to check out a demo of the bar chart.
+Go to [this link](https://tom-p-uk-d3-scatter-plot.herokuapp.com/) link to check out a demo of the scatter plot.